Modena

 Historic Giusti Store

 The historic Giusti Store is the oldest deli in Europe and perhaps the world.
 Interestingly, you wouldn’t ever see it unless you knew it was there, along an old road in downtown Modena Italy.
 The Giusti Store Opened in 1605 and is still in operation.
-Indeed, it sells some of the best typical products of Modena.
+It sells some of the best typical products of Modena.
 The Giusti store is a great place to try some local specialties and, of course, take some home with you.

 Gnocco Fritto

 Gnocco Fritto is a specialty of Modena.
-This light, fluffy and pillowy deep-fried dough used to be the traditional Modena breakfast.
+This light, fluffy, and pillowy deep-fried dough used to be the traditional Modena breakfast.
 Nowadays, people eat Gnocco Fritto for breakfast, lunch, and dinner.
 It is best eaten fresh from the frier accompanied by salumi (cured meats) such as prosciutto, mortadella, and salami.
 Many coffee shops serve Gnocco Fritto daily from early morning until lunchtime.
-At dinner time you can have it in one of the many restaurants in the area.
+At dinner time, you can have it in one of the many restaurants in the area.

 Tortellini in Panna

-Lambrusco Types to Try in Modena Italy
+Lambrusco Types to Try in Modena, Italy

 • Lambrusco di Sorbara: produced north of the city, and this kind is lighter in color, almost a rosé, tangy and dry.